Aragorn: Fan film responses

 The film scholar Maria Alberto writes that such fan films reveal one way that readers engage with Tolkien's writings.
 In her view, Born of Hope, six years in the making, comes close to a canonical narrative, while Hunt for Gollum expands a canonical incident.
 Alberto notes, too, that Born of Hope nods to Mortensen's physical appearance as Aragorn in both casting and costume.
 As for Hunt for Gollum, Alberto writes, the narrative arc requires the viewer to know from the Lord of the Rings why Aragorn would be searching for Gollum, while his meeting Gandalf in a pub plainly recalls "both Tolkien's and Jackson's" Prancing Pony.

-Alberto states that the widely-scattered locations, from north Wales to Epping Forest and Hampstead Heath are meant to be seen as a measure of how far Aragorn travels, and in which part of the world, as he seeks Gollum.
+Alberto states that the widely-scattered locations, from North Wales to Epping Forest and Hampstead Heath are meant to be seen as a measure of how far Aragorn travels, and in which part of the world, as he seeks Gollum.
 She cites the scholar Robin Anne Reid's remark that "Hunt is 'imitative' where Hope is transformative", meaning that the former attempts to mimic Jackson and Tolkien, whereas the latter sees fans interpreting and adding to the canon.

 Other

 In Brian Sibley's 1981 BBC radio dramatisation of The Lord of the Rings, Aragorn was played by Robert Stephens.
 Sibley writes that Stephens gave "a mercurial performance, combining nobility and humanity in his portrayal of the returning king whose fate, along with that of all Middle-earth, [hung] on the success or failure of Frodo's quest."

 On stage, Aragorn was portrayed by Evan Buliung in the three-hour production of The Lord of the Rings, which opened in 2006 in Toronto, Ontario, Canada.

 In the 1969 parody Bored of the Rings, Aragorn is portrayed as "Arrowroot son of Arrowshirt".
 In 2023, the expansion set The Lord of the Rings: Tales of Middle-earth was released for the collectible card game Magic: The Gathering.
 Its depiction of Aragorn as a black man has drawn both praise and criticism from fans of The Lord of the Rings.

+In 1981, the Soviet era Russian artist Alexander Korotich made a series of scraperboard engravings to illustrate The Lord of the Rings, including one of Frodo meeting Strider in The Prancing Pony.
+He was one of several Soviet era artists to present a distinctively non-Anglocentric vision of Middle-earth.